exokitxr/exokit-browser/README.md

 Exokit Studio **enables developers to build XR experiences with ease** by having a seamless interface to the Exokit Engine.
 Studio prefers using GUIs instead of command lines with difficult to remember arguments to use the functionality you want.

-Studio is uses the [Exokit Engine](https://github.com/exokitxr/exokit), which is written on top of Node and emulates a web browser, providing native hooks for WebGL, WebGL2, WebVR, WebXR, WebAudio, and other APIs used in immersive experiences.
+Studio uses the [Exokit Engine](https://github.com/exokitxr/exokit), which is written on top of Node and emulates a web browser, providing native hooks for WebGL, WebGL2, WebVR, WebXR, WebAudio, and other APIs used in immersive experiences.

 :eyeglasses: **Exokit Engine currently targets the following platforms**:
 * OpenVR Desktop VR (Steam compatible)